Kaihua-Chen/diffusion-vas/README.md

 python demo.py --seq_name <your_sequence_name>
 ```

-You can also change the **checkpoint path, data output paths**, and other parameters as needed.
+You can also change the checkpoint path, data output paths, and other parameters as needed.

 ## Citation